mikael-johnsson/what-are-we-eating/README.md

 - Recipe page
 ### General Features on each page
 **The header** sticks at the top of the viewport and gives the visitor access to the navigation bar anywhere on the site.
 When using a tablet or smaller, the menu bar hides behind a menu icon.

+The h1-heading changes the amount of rows it is dispensed on depending on which device you are using.
+It is designed to make it fit better on smaller / larger screens.

 ![Screenshot of the sites header](assets/images/readme-images/header.png)